POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Conclusions

 \section{Conclusions}

-We proposed an adversarial learning approach called POSIT to reduce popularity bias through identifying semantic items forming tails.
-A key challenge was to take a user level metric and convert it to an item level score that could be exploited in an adversarial training.
-We analyzed how our method works through visualization studying many different aspects of the problem.
-POSIT was shown to achieve significantly better coverage and even an improvement in the overall performance on three large scale publicly available datasets.
+We proposed an adversarial learning approach called POSIT to reduce popularity bias by identifying semantic items that form tails.
+A key challenge was to take a user-level metric and convert it to an item-level score that could be exploited in an adversarial training.
+We analyze how our method works through visualization and studying different aspects of the problem.
+POSIT was shown to achieve significantly better coverage and even improved overall performance in three publicly available large-scale datasets.